binerogroup/documentation/_sources/compute/flavors.rst.txt

 time to shared CPU cores takes more time than the requirement causing the application to experience lag or higher tail latencies due to for example noisy neighbours.

-We also guarantee that the allocated CPU core thread sibblings is allocated so that you're never exposed to any transient execution CPU vulnerabilities.
+We also guarantee that the allocated CPU core thread siblings is allocated so that you're never exposed to any transient execution CPU vulnerabilities.

 We allocate pinned CPUs across all NUMA nodes to optimize CPU usage but due to memory being